jeronimomaths/jeronimomaths.github.io/publications.md

 # Preprints

 1. Jerónimo García-Mejía, C. Llosa Isenrich, and G. Pallier. <a href="CentralDehn.pdf" target="_blank">_On the Dehn functions of central products of nilpotent group_</a>.
-2023 (to appear on the arXiv in the following weeks)
+2023 (to appear on the arXiv in the following weeks).